Describing Functions and Phase Response Curves of Excitable Systems

 \section{Discrete-Event modeling of excitable systems}

-Given the limitations of oscillator-based methods, we focus on the fundamentally event-driven nature of biological neuronal networks, where discrete voltage spikes trigger synaptic currents that propagate through chains of excitable events rather than continuous oscillations.
+Excitable systems offer key advantages for neuronal modeling (see Huo et al.), including intuitive design and their fundamentally event-driven nature: discrete voltage spikes trigger synaptic currents that propagate through chains of excitable events rather than continuous oscillations.
 Since Hodgkin and Huxley~\cite{hodgkin_quantitative_1952}, neuronal excitability has been modeled by conductance-based circuits (Figure~\ref{fig:HH:circuit}), while simplified models such as integrate-and-fire, FitzHugh-Nagumo, and rate-based models provide computationally and analytically tractable abstractions~\cite{gerstner_neuronal_2014}.

 The membrane voltage \(V\) in conductance-based models follows the RC-circuit equation:

 where \(C\) is the membrane capacitance, \(g_k(t)\) are voltage-dependent conductances, and \(E_k\) the reversal potentials.